-Supporting guidance for Corncrake Mown Grassland

-This is an old version of the page

-This is an old version of the page

-Date published: 30 March, 2015

-Date superseded: 14 December, 2015

-Corncrakes are a ground-nesting bird, related to moorhens and coots, that lives on dry land.
-They are a summer visitor to Scotland, over-wintering in Africa.
+Supporting guidance for Corncrake Mown Grassland Date published: 14 December, 2015 To see recent changes to this guidance, check the bottom of this page.
+Note: In September 2023, references to Scottish Natural Heritage have been updated to NatureScot.
+Introduction The corncrake is a ground-nesting bird, related to moorhens and coots, that lives on dry land.
+It is a summer visitor to Scotland, over-wintering in Africa.
 To survive and breed successfully, corncrakes need: